 Priority Pass Membership (Airport Lounge Access)

 If you travel frequently by plane, lounge access is a game changer!
-The Sapphire Reserve will provide access to Priority Pass lounges to the primary cardholder and two guests.
+The Chase Sapphire Reserve® Card will provide access to Priority Pass lounges to the primary cardholder and two guests.
 If you add an authorized user (for $75) they will also get lounge access for themself and two guests.
 This is not the cheapest option for airport lounge access for families of 4+ as the Capital One Venture X has a more family friendly policy.
 Interested in other cards with lounge access?
 Check out our Guide to Lounge Access for Families.

 Instacart+ Membership and Statement Credits